Dental Implants Rocky Hill

 How do I take care of dental implants?

-Dental implants do not require any special maintenance compared to natural teeth, which means you only need to brush twice a day with a fluoridated toothpaste (at least two minutes at a time), floss once a day, and visit our office an exam and cleaning once every six months, you can expect your dental implants to last for decades (and even a lifetime in many cases.)
-With that said, if you have implant-retained dentures, make sure that the underside of your restoration is well cleaned.
+Dental implants do not require any special maintenance compared to natural teeth, which means you only need to brush twice a day with fluoridated toothpaste (at least two minutes at a time), floss once a day, and visit our office an exam and cleaning once every six months, you can expect your dental implants to last for decades (and even a lifetime in many cases.)
+With that said, if you have implant-retained dentures, make sure that the underside of your restoration is well-cleaned.

-How long does it take for implants to heal?
+How long does it take for dental implants to heal?

 Most dental implants will take several months to heal, typically about four to six.
 This is necessary because it’s what allows the implants to fully integrate with your bone and soft tissue.
-During this time, our team will go over essential at-home habits to perform to ensure your healing phase goes as smooth as possible.
+During this time, our team will go over essential at-home habits to perform to ensure your healing phase goes as smoothly as possible.